Sandalorian/vagrant_machines/README.md

 - Vagrant 2.2.7
 - VirtualBox 6.0.8 or Hyper-v (sorry VMWare peeps, Vagrant charge a license for a VMWare plugin)

-Once installed, it's a simple case of:
+## Getting Started

+This is pretty simple:
-1. Cloning or download the Github repository,
+1. Clone or download the Github repository,
 2. Navigating to the respective machines directory,
 3. Run `vagrant up`